 The first step to getting started with Ministry Grid is to create your church's Organization.
 Your Organization is the environment your entire church will use to train their volunteers.
 If you want to add different ministry areas, instead of creating a new Organization, you will create Groups to help organize your people.

-Within your Organization, you can manage all of your people and training in one location.
+Please note: You should be prompted to create your organization immediately after your purchase of your subscription.
+Within your Organization that you setup, you can manage all of your people and training in one location.

 Answer Two Questions

 After you have created your Organization, the next step is two ask these two questions about training: